-The Chamber’s programming is supported, in part, by our four councils.
-The Workforce Development and Governmental Relations councils, Young Professional Advisory Council (YPAC) and Membership/Business Development Council provide strategic planning and support for issues affecting our community.
+The Chamber’s programming is supported, in part, by our five councils.
+The Workforce Development, Governmental Relations, Young Professional Advisory, Business Development and Ambassadors Councils provide strategic planning and support for issues affecting our community.

 The Workforce Development Council is involved in several activities relating to the promotion and enhancement of education and workforce growth.
 The council focuses on the Chamber’s educational programs: 3D Youth Leadership, Adult Leadership, Lunch & Learns and CARE (Career Advancement Readiness Education).
 For more information, contact Elisa.